Before you begin

 Click Check my progress to verify your performed task.
 If you have completed the task successfully you will be granted an assessment score.

-- In Cloud Shell, run the following to get a tool called vegeta that will let you send some test traffic to your cloud function:
+In Cloud Shell, run the following to get a tool called vegeta that will let you send some test traffic to your Cloud Run function:

 If you see Hello World!